What is Egg Freezing?

 Who Should Consider Egg Freezing?

-• You’re not ready to have children but want to plan for the future
+- Aren’t ready to have children but want to keep your future options open.

-Egg freezing is a fertility preservation option that allows you to store your unfertilised eggs for use in the future.
-It involves a few key steps, using standard IVF techniques to safely collect and freeze your eggs.
+Egg freezing is a fertility preservation option that allows you to store your unfertilised eggs for future use.
+It involves a few key steps that use standard IVF techniques to safely collect and freeze your eggs.

 Hormone medications are used to stimulate your ovaries to produce multiple mature eggs in one cycle.